soft-guy/VECoS2025-MakSafe-Experiment/README.md

 1. **Front Vehicle Identification**

    Using the framework implementation, the system identifies front vehicles for the ego vehicle within the 2-second threshold.
 Both the second and third vehicles qualify as front vehicles, each corresponding to different ego vehicle trajectories:
-   - The second vehicle is a front vehicle if the ego assumes the left lane.
+   - The second vehicle (left) is a front vehicle if the ego assumes the left lane.
-   - The third vehicle is a front vehicle if the ego assumes the right lane.
+   - The third vehicle (right) is a front vehicle if the ego assumes the right lane.

 2. **Time-to-Collision Verification**